 If you’ve ever booted up your computer and faced a blue screen, you know the feeling that results.
-Most computer users at some point have experienced the sweaty palms and feelings of dread that seem to go hand-in-hand with the occurrence of a blue screen error.
+Sometimes this is called the Blue Screen of Death (BSOD).
+Many computer users at some point have experienced it.
 Will your computer ever boot up properly again?
-Is it dead?
-Will you lose your files?
-How did this happen?
 These panicked thoughts are all too common.
 In fact, not too long ago MY computer blue-screened.

-The dreaded blue screen has been a feature of all Windows-based operating systems since Windows 3.1.
+The BSOD has been a feature of all Windows-based operating systems since Windows 3.1.
 Software developers invented the term ‘blue screen of death’ to accommodate the color of the screen and the finality of the situation . . . but only the situation, not the computer.
 It refers to the “death of your computer processes” not the “death of your computer.”
 And, this is almost always the case.
 Your computer is still alive.
-The processes are dead, is all.
+A process is dead which can be caused by either hardware or software.

 The Blue Screen of Death is more formally and accurately referred to as a STOP error.
 It’s an error serious enough to ‘stop’ the computer’s processes.
 Troubleshooting is challenging, since a STOP error requires a restart.
 It is often necessary to seek out the help of a qualified computer repair shop to assist you in troubleshooting the error.
 File issues can cause these errors, but hardware problems are also common.
 These can include a faulty power supply, physical memory issues, and overheating.
 The causes can be wide-ranging.
 This is part of the challenge to finding a solution.